 Make sure you know what to do if exercise is a trigger for you.
 Many people use quick-relief inhalers before exercise or physical activity.

-Try to keep your windows closed during pollen, mold, and allergy seasons.
+Try to keep your windows closed during pollen seasons and when mold counts are high.

 On cold or windy days, cover your nose and mouth with a scarf.

 Try to stay away from people who are sick with colds or the flu.
-Wash your hands often.
-If respiratory infections, like colds or flu, trigger your asthma, use your quick-relief medications as soon as you begin to notice respiratory symptoms.
+Wash your hands often or use a hand sanitizer.
+If respiratory infections like colds or flu trigger your asthma, use your quick-relief medicines as soon as you begin to notice respiratory symptoms.
 They may include a runny or stuffy nose, sore throat, or a cough.

 Call 911 right away if you have: